Hyuto/Hyuto.github.io/v3-beta/content/blog/machine-translation-en-jp-seq2seq-tf/index.md

 ['This', 'is', 'english', 'or', 'i', 'think', 'so']
 ```

 but in Japanese we can't do it that way.
-Here we gonna use Janome Tokennizer to segmentating Japanese sentence and adding space to it so Keras Tokenizer can handle it.
+Here we gonna use Janome Tokenizer to segmenting Japanese sentence and adding space to it so Keras Tokenizer can handle it.

 ```python
 # Initialize Janome Tokenizer